 A server crash is capable of disrupting the entire data flow and hampering the efficiency of various processes that rely on smooth data transfer for any organization that has a web presence.
 At the same time, server room monitoring can be a challenging task.
 With the help of IoT, however, the task becomes quite simple as IoT-enabled server room monitoring platforms provide you with real-time alerts about ambient environment parameters such as temperature and humidity with the help of sensors.

 IoT enabled server room monitoring systems help you closely monitor the ambient conditions in your server room to help you protect your critical server room assets from damage.
 Different types of ambient conditions such as temperature and humidity monitoring in the server room, power surges, water leaks, flooding, fire and smoke, and chemical material leakages can be monitored with the help of carefully placed sensors in the different server room equipment.
 Thanks to IoT-based server room monitoring systems, you can rest assured about the safety of your critical server room assets and uninterrupted data flows.

 All these parameters are measured with the sensors and these sensors (or nodes) send data to the central unit (Gateway) and are connected over Low Power Wide Area Network.
 The Gateway acts as a bridge between the wireless sensor network and the cloud.
 The data of the sensors is stored over the cloud from where it can be seen on Web Dashboard or a Mobile application.

 Different types of Server room environment monitoring:

 - Rack level monitoring

 Server Rack level monitoring

-Impact of temperature on your systems
+Impact of temperature on your server systems

 Besides, the excess heat also damages fan equipment, reducing its life.
-All this not only affects the availability of your online systems, but also hampers your business and credibility in the market.

 Ambient Conditions monitoring in Server Room